-Toolbar will be along the top of your WordPress dashboard and only appears when you are logged into your webpage.
+The toolbar will be along the top of your WordPress dashboard and only appears when you are logged into your website.

-Trackback is an automatic notification sent when a link from yoru blog has been included in a blog post from an external website.
+Trackback is an automatic notification sent when a link from your blog has been included in a blog post from an external website.

 URL is short for Uniform Resource Locator.
 This is the address you type in the search bar of your web browser.